nevilgeorge/www-blog/index.md

 # nevil george
 Hi, I'm Nevil.

 I'm in my 5th year as a software engineer at Uber.
-I worked in the Maps domain in San Francisco first, and most recently I've been working in Payments.
+I spent my first 3 years working in the Maps domain in San Francisco, and the rest of my time in Payments.

 Prior to Uber, I was an engineering student at Northwestern.